Welcome to the most complete guide to going solar in 2022.

 The amount of power from the sun that strikes the Earth in one hour is more than the entire world consumes in an entire year!

-Let’s move onto how we harvest the sun for power.
+Let’s move onto the technical details about how we harvest the sun for power.

 Parts of a Solar Energy System

-In this chapter we’re going to break down the parts of a solar energy system.
+In this chapter, we’re going to break down the parts of a solar energy system.
+If you’ve ever wondered, “How do solar panels work?” this one’s for you.

 - The three types of solar panels and why efficiency matters